Using the Long Form to Build a Lead Scoring Foundation

 Laying the foundation for Lead Scoring

-Progressing past the simple short form campaigns discussed in the last edition of our blog, we land on a group of campaigns that share several differing names and approaches but a similar objective: generating a lead for a high consideration purchase.
-In consumer focused campaigns these are high dollar items like appliances, remodels, or even cars.
-In the B2B space this tends to be the lead generation approach of choice for large marketing organizations.
+Progressing past the simple short form campaigns discussed in the last edition of our blog, we land on a group of campaigns that share several different names and approaches but a similar objective: generating a lead for a high consideration purchase.
+In consumer-focused campaigns, these are high dollar items like appliances, remodels, or even cars.
+In the B2B space, this tends to be the lead generation approach of choice for large marketing organizations.
 These are ones that are pushing products with not only high price tags, but long purchase cycles and significant internal signoff requirements.
 The vehicle of choice for both of these groups of late has been Content Marketing.
 Within this environment you have a great chance to educate users, to build brand loyalty, and to cultivate advocates.
 The downside is that it requires significant investments in research, nurturing resources, and analytics to be effective, far more than say a simple banner campaign.
 These downsides increase both lead costs as well the risks posed to marketers from poor quality data.
-Hence the need for considerable discussion about traffic scoring and data hygiene, which we began to touch on in our article about short form campaigns.
+Hence the need for considerable discussion about traffic scoring and data hygiene, which we began to touch on in our article about short-form campaigns.
 As we shift into the long form we get a new tool for our arsenal – lead scoring.
 More correctly, we now have the ability to lay a foundation for lead scoring.

 Why Lead Scoring?

 This is not a new idea.
 There are nearly two decades of data, thought leadership, testing and execution in the lead scoring space.
-For example, Monster, fifteen years ago, had built a progression metric into their long form campaigns that served as a rudimentary lead scoring tool.
+For example, Monster, fifteen years ago, had built a progression metric into their long-form campaigns that served as a rudimentary lead scoring tool.
 In the Early 2000’s B2B marketers began testing solutions to pre-qualify and rank their data.
 Today dozens of companies will sell you an out of the box solution including Marketo, Eloqua, Silver Pop, and SalesForce.
 The latest iteration of this is Social Scoring which is really just a nice way of saying validating your existence and interest via a social footprint.
 In my way of thinking, someone’s Facebook profile has limited use in evaluating their propensity or ability to buy cloud services as an example.
 All of this history and these detailed point solutions for lead scoring illustrate just how important marketers consider lead scoring.
 Getting the most qualified, most urgently interested leads in the hands of your sales team increases close rates, drops lead cost, boosts revenue and increases brand loyalty.

 Why the Long Form?